AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Experiments

-The results are averaged between 3 random seeds.
-Samples from CIFAR10C and ImageNet-C are shuffled.
-Considering the sequential nature of data in CLAD-C and SHIFT-C benchmarks (video sequences), we did not want to shuffle images.
-Instead, to get seed-averaged results, we trained 3 source models with 3 different seeds and averaged the results between experiments with different models.

-\paragraph{Baselines} To evaluate the performance of our method and validate its efficacy in handling realistic domain shifts, we conduct experiments involving five state-of-the-art methods as baselines: TENT-continual~\cite{TENT}, EATA~\cite{eata}, CoTTA~\cite{COTTA}, and SAR~\cite{SAR}.
-Moreover, we show results for discarding BN statistics from source data and calculating the statistics for each batch separately (BN stats adapt)~\cite{bn_stats_adapt}.
-Additionally, we showcase the results obtained from the frozen source model to verify the effectiveness of adaptation (Source).
+\textbf{Baselines.} We conduct experiments involving six state-of-the-art methods as baselines: TENT-continual~\cite{TENT}, EATA~\cite{eata}, CoTTA~\cite{COTTA}, SAR~\cite{SAR}, and RMT~\cite{dobler2023CVPRmeanteacher}.
+Moreover, we show results for discarding BN statistics from source data and calculating the statistics for each batch separately (BN-1)~\cite{bn_stats_adapt}.
+We also report the performance of the frozen source model (Source).
+To provide a fair comparison, the results without a replay strategy of RMT and our method (AR-TTA) are presented.

-To provide a fair comparison with methods that do not require saving a small source data memory bank, we also show the results of our proposed method without the usage of replay memory.
-Furthermore, we show the results of baselines with a simple replay strategy method added in the appendix.